Sustainable tourism: revolutionising tourism today, for a better tomorrow

 • Farmed Environment: Also eminent to protect is the farmed environment, which covers a varied range of agricultural systems such as agriculture landscapes, man-made forests, fish farms, etc.

-• Wildlife: When we talk about the environment, it naturally involves the rich wildlife that gets affected with its multiple dimensions of land-based mammals and reptiles, flora, birds, insects, fish, and marine mammals.
+• Wildlife: When we talk about the environment, it naturally involves the rich wildlife that gets affected by its multiple dimensions of land-based mammals and reptiles, flora, birds, insects, fish, and marine mammals.
 Tourism often ends up harming the wildlife through its destruction of habitats, affecting feeding habits, disrupting breeding patterns, and fires in woodlands, among others.

 • Built Environment: Tourism must also take cognizance of protecting the built environment, such as individual buildings and structures that have become heritage landmarks and are essential to a locale, preserving authentic villages and townscapes, and maintaining transport infrastructure, dams, and reservoirs.
 To further design and build landmarks that are sustainable and eco-friendly.

-Economic Dimension: Fundamentally, the debate over sustainable tourism has always aimed at understanding the implications towards the environment, with scant relevance given to the economic dimension.
+Fundamentally, the debate over sustainable tourism has always aimed at understanding the implications towards the environment, with scant relevance given to the economic dimension.
 However, tourism is primarily an economic phenomenon owing to it being:

 • A major industry and foreign currency earner in itself